Tobias-Kohn/TigerPython-Parser/README.md

 - Assignment expressions (aka the 'Walrus' operator `:=`) are supported and will generate errors when the assignment expression is used as a statement, if the target is anything other than a name or if they are chained;
-- f-Strings are partially supported in that the parser will accept f-strings, but not inspect them any further.
-That is, you can use `f"x = {x}"`, but the parser will not complain about errors such as `f"x = {x"` or `f"x = {x +}"`;
+- f-Strings are partially supported in that the parser will accept f-strings (even nested ones according to PEP 701), but it cannot yet handle errors that end in unterminated strings.
+At the moment, it will just treat the entire string literal as a single token;
 - Positional only-arguments are, likewise, accepted through the slash in the arguments list.
 However, this is currently not reflected in the AST and no further checks are performed;
-- Pattern matching is basically supported, although the patterns are currently parsed as expressions.
+- Pattern matching is supported.
 This one is a bit tricky because of the subtle mechanisms at play for discerning whether `match` and `case` have to be considered keywords or just normal identifiers.

 ## Compilation